filakhtov/gentoo-use-docs/x11-libs/cairo.md

 It is safe to disable this flag.

-### gles2
+### gles2-only
+This flag only works if the `opengl` flag is disabled.
 Pass the `--enable-glesv2` option to the configure script.
-Provide an ability for Cairo to draw something on screen with hardware acceleration using the OpenGL ES 2.0 API via the EGL interface.
+Provide an ability for Cairo to perform on screen draw operations with hardware acceleration using the OpenGL ES 2.0 API via the EGL interface.

-It is recommended to enable this flag on embedded systems with the OpenGL ES 2.0 support.
+This flag should normally be disabled, unless for embedded systems with the OpenGL ES 2.0 support and no full fledged OpenGL support.

 ### glib
 Pass the `--enable-gobject` option to the configure script.
 Build and install the `libcairo-gobject` library that contains helper functions to integrate Cairo with a Glib's GObject system.
 These functions are used for GObject introspection to provide dynamic bindings for the Cairo library.